papatangosierra/serifu/README.md

 In this case, since the last three lines all omit a Source, they're attributed to `Archangelo`.
 The second line specifies a style of `Big`, and since the third line doesn't specify either a Source or a Style, it inherits the previous instances of each: a Source of `Archangelo`, and a Style of `Big`.
 The fourth line also gets the source `Archangelo`, but it specifies a new style of `Thought`.

 **Note:** Once you've specified a Style, the only way return to default, unstyled text is to explicitly specify a Source again, with no Style.
-In the previous example, to add a line where the Source `Archangelo` has no Style:
+Following the previous example, to add a line where the Source `Archangelo` has no Style, you explictly specify `Archangelo:` again, e.g.:

     	Archangelo: Even Bergdorf's carries manga, now!

+This clears the Style carryover.

 ##### In-Line Styling and Emphasis